Symplectic geometry and spectral properties of classical and quantum coupled angular momenta: Quantization of

 \subsection{Geometric quantization and Berezin-Toeplitz operators}

 Let $(M,\omega,j)$ be a compact, connected, K\"ahler manifold.
 Assume that $M$ is quantizable, i.e. that there exists a holomorphic, Hermitian line bundle $L \to M$ whose Chern connection $\nabla$ has curvature $-i\omega$ (a prequantum line bundle); this is equivalent to asking the cohomology class $[\omega/2\pi]$ to be integral.
 Let $K \to M$ be another holomorphic, Hermitian line bundle; typically, we would like to take $K = \delta$ a half-form bundle, that is a square root of the canonical line bundle $\Lambda^{n,0} T^*M$, but such a line bundle might not exist globally.
+For any positive integer $k$, we consider the Hilbert space